-Bower et al. (2014) and Johnson et al. (2021) fit a Gaussian to Sgr A using closure quantities to
+Bower et al. (2014) and Johnson et al. (2021) fit a Gaussian to Sgr A using closure quantities to measure the scattering kernel

 Examples of visibility-domain model fitting

 The precessing jet in the microquasar V404 Cygni evolves too quickly for Earth rotation aperture synthesis to be appropriate